 Annual membership dues of $100 are due January 1st or $50 after July 1st.
 Members joining for the first time can pay the $100 dues after November 1 and play the rest of the current year and the next year.
 HAGA's $100 annual membership fee is used to cover expenses of the organization such as GHIN handicaps.

 The tournaments are exclusively on a pay-per-play basis, so when members are busy, on vacation, sick, etc. no charges are

 The average fee for HAGA tournaments is $75 and covers all costs including green fee, cart, range balls, and prize fund.
-Players also have the option to participate in hole-in-one, closest to the pin, skins, low gross and player's pool(low net) contests.
+Players also have the option to participate in hole-in-one, dueces wild(any 2 shares the pot), skins, low gross and player's pool(low net) contests.
 The top four net finishers split the player's pool, .4 - first, .3 - second, .2 - third and .1 fourth.